maddie480/RandomStuffWebsite/README.md

 # max480-random-stuff website

-This is the source code for the max480-random-stuff.**appspot**.com website, a [Google App Engine](https://cloud.google.com/appengine/) app written in Java, with backend-rendered pages.
-If you're looking for max480-random-stuff.**herokuapp**.com, [check this repository](https://github.com/max4805/RandomStuffWebsiteJS).
+This is the source code for the [max480-random-stuff.appspot.com](https://max480-random-stuff.appspot.com/) website, a [Google App Engine](https://cloud.google.com/appengine/) app written in Java.
+The frontend part is made of backend-rendered pages and some pages made with [Vue.js](https://vuejs.org/).

 It contains the full source for:
 - [the Everest Update Checker frontend service](https://max480-random-stuff.appspot.com/celeste/everest_update.yaml), exposing files produced by the Update Checker